google-deepmind/acme/README.md

 components can be found by referring to the [documentation][Documentation].

-For a quick start, take a look at the more detailed working code examples found in the [examples][Examples] subdirectory.
+For a quick start, take a look at the more detailed working code examples found in the [examples][Examples] subdirectory, which also includes a tutorial notebook to get you started.
 And finally, for more information on the various agent implementations available take a look at the [agents][Agents] subdirectory along with the `README.md` associated with each agent.

 ## Installation